hemski635/addman-classic/README.md

 addman - World of Warcraft addons manager

-Description
 Install and update addons from curseforge.com and tukui.org

     Copy the addman -directory to $home (c:\users\username) Remember to edit addon path in addman/addman.ps1, if it's not